funkhaus/factory-archive/README.md

 ```

+Most XD design files allow you to select the SVG and in the lower right of the screen you will see a download button.
+Sometimes the designers will forget to enable the SVG for export, so please reply to the component request issue asking for the SVG and it will be supplied.

 ## CSS & SCSS variables

 Each project includes a global stylesheet, and a SCSS variables stylesheet injected into each component automatically.
 These style sheets are used to share basic fonts and colors etc, often times as CSS or SCSS variables.